lysogeny/notes/README.md

 This is a simple makefile for keeping a markdown diary thing using pandoc.
 I use this to create a project-specific diary directory in a project directory.

+If you are looking at this on github, the following text will be a bit mangled, as the markdown feature set is limited compared to pandoc.

 Several useful targets are defined:

 today